Azure/azure-cli/doc/generating_configuration_guidance.md

 ## Output

 ### Folder structure
 After generation, there will be a folder named `configuration` under the module dir.
-The subdirectories of `configuration` are named by profiles, such as `latest`, `2020-09-01-hybrid` and `2019-03-01-hybrid`.
+And the subdirectories of `configuration` are named by profiles, such as `latest`, `2020-09-01-hybrid` and `2019-03-01-hybrid`.
-Each profile named folder contains two json files named `commands.json` and `examples.json` respectively.
+Each profile named folders contain two json files named `commands.json` and `examples.json` respectively.

 ```
 - <module dir>